leafo/moonscript/docs/reference.md

 if have_coins then print "Got coins" else print "No coins"
 ```

-Because if statements can be used as expressions, this can able be written as:
+Because if statements can be used as expressions, this can also be written as:

 ```moon
 have_coins = false